MicrosoftDocs/powerbi-docs/powerbi-docs/developer/embedded/embed-customer-app.md

 ---
 title: Embed Power BI report in a Power BI embedded analytics application for your customers
-description: Learn how to embed a Power BI report in a Power BI embedded analytics application for your customers
+description: Learn how to embed a Power BI report in a Power BI embedded analytics application for your customers.
 author: mberdugo
 ms.author: monaberdugo
 ms.topic: tutorial